FAQ

 • Project Implementation (30% weighting)

-Granted projects
+Granted Projects

-Payments will be done in 4 instalments based on concrete results (one pre-financing, two interim payment and one final payment).
-A detailed evaluation process is described in the TRUSTCHAIN Open Call 1 Guide for Applicants for the related periods.
-The 2K € extra funding will be provided in case of the project outcome results in a peer reviewed journal publication with a minimum impact factor of 2.5
+Payments will be done in 3 instalments based on concrete results (one pre-financing, an interim payment, and one final payment).
+The 2K € extra funding will be provided in case the project outcome results in a peer reviewed journal publication with a minimum impact factor of 2.5.

-• Beginning of the implementation and Pre-financing:
+• Beginning of the implementation and pre-financing:

 During the first weeks of the project implementation, each team will define with their coaches a set of clear and objective KPIs to be achieved and linked with the funding.
-These KPIs are different for each team and are related to the solution to be
+These KPIs are different for each team and are related to the solution to be implemented.
+They will help measure the project progress, but also the commitment and involvement of the third party innovator (i.e., their consistency in attending periodic call meetings with the coaches, meeting the deadlines for reporting, among other criteria).
+After the definition of the KPIs, a pre-financing of 40% of the sub-grant amount will be released.

-payment which is 20% of the total amount.
+At first midterm of the project implementation, the coaches will assess the KPI’s percentage of execution of the project based on the evaluation of the deliverable D2.
+A 100% completion of the KPIs for the related period will unlock the total of the 2nd payment which is 30% of the total sub-grant amount.
 A lower completion of the tasks will launch the proportional payment.
-If the KPIs for the related period are met by less than 50%, the payment will be retained until KPIs for the period are assessed as completely reached.
-If less than 25%, the third party innovators will be automatically disqualified from the process.
+If the KPIs for the related period are met by less than 50%, the payment will be retained until the KPIs for the period are assessed as completely reached.
+If less than 25%, the third-party innovators will be automatically disqualified from the process.

 According to the minimis regulation (EC No 1998/2006), TrustChain is not a State Aid and therefore the funding does not count as minimis grant.

 Subcontracting is not encouraged.
 The general rule applicable to the TrustChain project is that beneficiaries must have the appropriate resources to implement the full set of tasks needed within the project.
 This means it is not allowed to subcontract key parts of the project.
-Examples (not restricted to) of subcontracting not desired are, paying an external developer not in the company, paying a research centre or foundation to execute technical tasks, etc. Employees of a company are never considered subcontractors but part of the company itself.
-Example(not restricted to) of subcontracting activities that could be appropriate if needed are legal services or design services.

-In addition, the subcontracting amount should not represent a relevant amount of the total budget and should be justified on the submitted proposal.
+The subcontracting amount should not represent a relevant amount of the total budget and should be justified on the submitted proposal.

-If you participate as a team of individuals, you have to stick to that team.
-Only new members can be added to improve the team, but not to change the initial team.
-If you are participating as an entity, you are free to add new employees from the firm to the team.
+If you participate as a team of individuals, you have to stick to the initial team members.
+Only new members can be added to improve the overall team, but not to change it.

 Subscribe to Our Newsletter!